ruanyf/webpack-demos/README.md

 };
 ```

-`url-loader` transforms image files.
+[`url-loader`](https://www.npmjs.com/package/url-loader) transforms image files.
 If the image size is bigger than 8192 bytes, it will be transformed into Data URL; otherwise, it will be transformed into normal URL.
+As you see, question mark(?) is be used to pass parameters into loaders.

 After launching the server, `small.png` and `big.png` will have the following URLs.